TIGRLab/TIGRSlurm-Docs/README.md

 high-moby    up   infinite      1   idle downie
 ```

 Which gives you an idea of which partitions are available and more specifically the number of computers as well as their identities.
-For more details check out the SLURM documentation (LINK HERE).
+For (a lot) more details, check out the official [SLURM Quick Start User Guide](https://slurm.schedmd.com/quickstart.html).

 ### How to use SLURM